 As marine calcifiers, geoduck may be vulnerable to ocean acidification due to their reliance on calcite and aragonite (forms of calcium carbonate) for shell secretion (Orr et al. 2005; Weiss et al. 2002), both of which become less biologically available as seawater pH declines with pCO2 enrichment (Feely et al. 2008).
-A broadening body of research on marine calcifiers indicates that, generally, projected low pH will shift organisms’ physiology to the detriment of species-wide abundances and distributions (Pörtner 2008; Pörtner and Farrell 2008.
-However, broad generalizations of how ocean acidification affects calcifiers are few due to varying pH sensitivity between taxa (Gazeau et al. 2007; Ries et al. 2009) and life stage (Kurihara 2008; Kroeker et al. 2010)hus lessons learned from other bivalve species cannot directly be applied to geoduck without investigation.
+A broadening body of research on marine calcifiers indicates that, generally, projected low pH will shift organisms’ physiology to the detriment of species-wide abundances and distributions (Pörtner 2008; Pörtner and Farrell 2008).
+However, broad generalizations of how ocean acidification affects calcifiers are few due to varying pH sensitivity between taxa (Gazeau et al. 2007; Ries et al. 2009) and life stage (Kurihara 2008; Kroeker et al. 2010).
+For example, Miller et al. (2009) found that larvae of two species in the oyster genus Crassostrea varied in their response to elevated pCO2, as calcification rates were significantly reduced in the Eastern oyster (C. virginica), but the Suminoe oyster (C. ariakesnsis) showed no negative response.
+Thus lessons learned from other bivalve species cannot directly be applied to geoduck without investigation.

 The effect of low pH on cultured geoduck needs to be explored to help the aquaculture industry make informed site selection, selective breeding, and investment decisions.
 For practical application, geoduck ocean acidification studies should best replicate the natural environment in which they are grown, which is primarily Washington State (90% of global production) in the Puget Sound estuary where environmental drivers vary between subbasin, season, and diurnal cycle (Moore et al. 2008; Shamshak and King 2015).
 Lessons from more advanced ocean acidification research on other taxa can also be leveraged.
-For example a significant conclusion is that low pH is not occurring in isolation, but rather in conjunction with changes in other environmental drivers temperature, dissolved oxygen salinity, and thus single-stressor studies are limited in their predictive capacityAnother consideration is the incorporation of naturally- diurnal pH variability into ocean acidification studies, as variable pH can have differing effects on marine calcifiers compared to persistent low pH
+For example a significant conclusion is that low pH is not occurring in isolation, but rather in conjunction with changes in other environmental drivers such as temperature (meta-analyses: Byrne and Przeslawski 2013; Harvey et al. 2013; Kroeker et al. 2013), dissolved oxygen (Gobler et al. 2014), and salinity (Przeslawski et al. 2015), and thus single-stressor studies are limited in their predictive capacity.
+For example, an additive, negative effect of elevated pCO2 and temperature was observed in survival of the juvenile giant fluted clam (Tridacna squamosa) (Watson et al. 2012).
+Another consideration is the incorporation of naturally-occurring diurnal pH variability into ocean acidification studies, as variable pH can have differing effects on marine calcifiers compared to persistent low pH (Review, Boyd et al. 2016).
+For example, a study assessing diurnal variability in temperature and pH observed a synergistic effect of thermal and pH variation on porcelain crab metabolism (Paganini et al. 2014).

 To best predict the effect of ocean acidification on geoduck aquaculture this project deployed geoduck in variable environmental conditions and leveraged the natural pH differences between eelgrass and unvegetated habitats in Washington State estuaries.
-Ocean acidification studies are increasingly exploiting naturally low pH systems to monitor the environmental heterogeneity alongside test organismsfor example hydrothermal vents, shallow CO2 seeps, coastal upwelling regions and eutrophic estuaries.
+Ocean acidification studies are increasingly exploiting naturally low pH systems to monitor the environmental heterogeneity alongside test organisms, for example in hydrothermal vents (Tunnicliffe et al. 2009; Kerrison et al. 2011), shallow CO2 seeps (Duquette et al. 2017), coastal upwelling regions and eutrophic estuaries (Howarth et al. 2011; Thomsen et al. 2013).
+For example, Ringwood and Keppler (2002) deployed Mercenaria mercenaria clams in the Charleston Harbor estuary in South Carolina while collecting physical-chemical parameters, and observed that while salinity was the primary determinant of growth, pH was also important particularly when salinity was low, and when pH dropped below a 7.5.
+Compared to controlled laboratory studies, these deployment studies can uniquely incorporate daily cycles in air exposure, temperature, pH, dissolved oxygen, salinity, and food availability.